 EDUC 7701 - Advanced Educational Research A study of research methods, procedures and design, including preparation of research abstracts.
-Writing reports in the field of education and related areas is presented.
-Action research is focused on current problems in schools.
-MEED 5500 - Introduction to the Selection of Print and Non-Print Materials MEED 5510 - Production of Educational Media MEED 5530 - Selection and Utilization of Educational Media PSYC 5509 - Introduction to Behavior Modification 3(3-0) Introduction to the principles underlying behavior modification and behavior analysis as they apply to various settings.
-Applied behavior projects will be required.
+Writing rep education and related areas is presented.
+Action research is focused on current problems in schools. ports in the field of MEED 5500 - Introduction to the Selection of Print and Non-Print Materials Introduction to the selection process.
+The student will develop selection criteria for many types of materials and vion services.
+MEED 5510 - Production of Educational Media Design and production of instructional materials.
+Design and application are related to current theories of con MEED 5530 - Selection and Utilization of Educational Media Designed to meet the needs of experienced educators to improve competencies needed to select, utilize, evalu wide range of educational media.
+PSYC 5509 - Introduction to Behavior Modification Introduction to the principles underlying behavior modification and behavior analysis as they apply to variou behavior projects will be required.
 Emphasis will be placed on empirical findings.
-PSYC 5515 - Educational Psychology PSYC 5520 - Developmental Psychology Examination of dynamics of psychological development throughout the human life cycle with emphasis on the period from infancy through adolescence.
+PSYC 5515 - Educational Psychology Introduction to the application of psychological theory of educational problems, including the methods of leation.
+(This course is a prerequisite for advanced course in related areas.)
+PSYC 5520 - Developmental Psychology Examination of dynamics of psychological development throughout the human life cycle with emphasis on the cy through adolescence.
 Various theoretical perspectives, as well as related research are studied.
-(This course is a prerequisite for more advanced courses in related areas.)
-PSYC 5530 - Adolescent Psychology Study of theory and research on behavior and development of adolescents and youth with emphasis on the implications of these data for education and socialization over the transitional period from childhood in contemporary American society.
-PSYC 5550 - Theories of Learning PSYC 5555 - Conditions of Learning 3(3-0) A study of the fundamental principles of human learning.
-The practical implications in education, including learning processes involved in conditioning, verbal learning, transfer, memory, concept formation, perceptual learning, problem solving, thinking, language, and motor learning.
-READ 5503-Improving Reading Instruction for the Middle School Reading Program 3(3-0) A course designed to acquaint middle grade teachers with strategies for improving the teaching of reading in the middle grades.
-Emphasis on improving content, reading-study skills and writing-thinking skills.
-READ 5505 - Improving Reading Instruction in the Content Areas A course designed to acquaint secondary school teachers with instructional strategies and materials for implementing reading instruction through subject matter courses.
-READ 5555 - Diagnosis of Reading Difficulties
+(This course is a pr advanced courses in related areas.) period from infan- PSYC 5530 - Adolescent Psychology Study of theory and research on behavior and development of adolescents and youth with emphasis on the im data for education and socialization over the transitional period from childhood in contemporary American societ nplications of these PSYC 5550 - Theories of Learning 3(3-0) PSYC 5555 - Conditions of Learning A study of the fundamental principles of human learning.
+The practical implications in education, including nvolved in conditioning, verbal learning, transfer, memory, concept formation, perceptual learning, problem solv guage, and motor learning. learning processes READ 5503 - Improving Reading Instruction for the Middle School Reading Prog A course designed to acquaint middle grade teachers with strategies for improving the teaching of reading in Emphasis on improving content, reading-study skills and writing-thinking skills.
+READ 5505 - Improving Reading Instruction in the Content Areas

+A course designed to acquaint secondary school teachers with instructional strategies and materials for implementing reading instruction through subject matter courses.